-There are numerous research articles written by doctors, scientists and mental health experts explaining the benefits for children who spend more time learning outside.
-We have taken the points that detail the advantages of children being outside and listed them below.
-If you would like to read more detailed information that support these claims please follow the links at the bottom of this article.
+There are numerous research articles written by doctors, scientists and mental health experts explaining the benefits for children who spend more time learning outside, some findings include:

 - Children who spend time outdoors are generally happier than those who stay indoors.